Vimjas/vint/README.rst

     let &cpo = s:save_cpo
     unlet s:save_cpo

-And you can enable/disable linting policies only one line by the postfix comment:
+And you can use line config comments.
+It can enable/disable linting policies in only one line by the postfix comment:

 .. code:: vim